CS362-Team12/Pixhell/Pixhell Living Document.md

    The Help Menu will be available at all times inside the game alongside where settings will be.

 ### Reflections

+**Joshua Knowles**
+One thing I learned was that oftentimes the hardest part about any project is starting it.
+We had a really hard time getting the project started because most of us weren’t sure how to start.
+However, once we got started, things generally started moving a bit quicker.
+In the future, I would ensure to either start the project myself so that others can get a place to work off of, or be more direct with delegating work early on so that people have direction in what to work on near the beginning of the project.
+One other thing that I learned was that working in a group can be extremely frustrating.
+People don’t always tell the truth, they don’t always get their work done on time, and they don’t always communicate with the group.
+If I could do this project differently, I would be more assertive in my delegation, as I gave too much trust to my group members to be able to get the work done on their own.
+One thing that went well was managing branches and PRs.
+While we had a few branches that went wild, a large majority of our branches were merged cleanly, with most of the issues stemming from Unity not always meshing with git/github.
+This is one thing that I would have kept the same if doing the project again; having one SCM manage most of the merges (besides their own) so that one person has a good idea of all of the progress and can more easily deal with merge conflicts that arise.

 **Chris Dutton**